kanboard/documentation/content/en/v1/user/automatic_actions.md

 ![Add new action](/images/v1/automatic-action-creation.png)

-1. Choose an action
+1. Choose an action.
-2. Select an event
+2. Select an event.
-3. Define the parameters
+3. Define the parameters.

 Available actions
 -----------------